Daniel Kibret

 Daniel Kibret (ዳንኤል ክብረት) is an Ethiopian politician and deacon of the Ethiopian Orthodox Tewahedo Church.
 Being one of founders of Mahibere Kidusan (a spiritual association in the EOTC), his sermons, in depth writings and powerful oratorical speeches both within and outside the church has attracted millions of Ethiopians domestically and around the world.
-Having writing 35 books in his over 30 years service, Deacon Daniel Kibret was given the honorary title "Muhaze Tibebat which is an ancient Ethiopic Ge'ez=(ሙሐዘ ጥበባት) language meaning "One whome wisdom flows out of his mouth'.
-Then the unexpected political dynamic changed in March 2018, the new elected Prime Minister Abiy Ahmed selected him to be his advisor on social matters.
+Having writing 35 books in his over 30 years service, Deacon Daniel Kibret was given the honorary title "Muhaze Tibebat" which is an ancient Ethiopic Ge'ez.
+Then in March 2018, the new elected Prime Minister Abiy Ahmed selected him to be his advisor on social matters.
 In the election of 2021 he ran an independent campaign and won a parliamentary seat representing a region in Addis Ababa.
 He is also the director of state-owned news agency Ethiopian News Agency.

-Daniel kibret is able to cultivate and grab the attention of both his supporters and those that strongly disagree with him.
-In only 7 years of service in the political stage, Deacon Daniel Kibret is able to cement his footprints in Ethiopia's political stage, like he was able to in the Ethiopian Orthodox Tewahedo Church.
+Daniel Kibret is able to cultivate and grab the attention of both his supporters and those that strongly disagree with him.
+In only seven years of service in the political stage, Deacon Daniel Kibret is able to cement his footprints in Ethiopia's political stage, like he was able to in the Ethiopian Orthodox Tewahedo Church.